rtohid/phyfleaux/README.md

 ```

-the issue with the above implementation is that such function has global artifacts, making it difficult to analyze data and control. in order to avoid this, we make sure that functions only work with copies of data while changes to the original data is made through :class:Data: handles by the runtime system- not the application.
+The issue with the above implementation is that such function has global artifacts, making it difficult to analyze data and control.
+In order to avoid this, we make sure that functions only work with copies of data while changes to the original data is made through :class:Data: handles by the runtime system- not the application.

 ``` python
 # better implementation: